Torfkopp/masterarbeit/chapters/problems.typ

-= Further work
+= Evaluation and Further work

-The results of the experiments show (good/bad/meh) ...
+The two experiments show contrary results:
-(Despite that/Thus) there are several opportunities to improve upon the NAS methods ...

-One of those potential improvements is NEAT's network;
-the implementation of the NEAT algorithm uses a unique feed forward network created after NEAT's genomes.
-Because it is based on torch, it is possible to use it in the harl framework.
-However, due to the difference in structure compared to the network used in harl's normal SAC implementation, it is not possible to continue with a normal training process after NEAT has finished.
+Whilst the first experiment shows a clear advantage of the Bayesian optimisation method with a performance of the reinforcement learning approach and NEAT being similar to that of the baseline, the second experiment shows a clear loss of all the NAS methods compared to the baseline.

+In neither the first nor the second experiment the NAS methods seem to be learning, as the rewards are not increasing over time.
+During the first experiment, the baseline is not learning either, which may be the reason for the NAS methods' performance being similar to the baseline's.
+Since the baseline is learning in the second experiment, it can be taken into consideration that the first experiment was not working as intended.

+Thus the results of the second experiment may be more reliable than the first experiment's results.
+As both the RL method and the BO method should be using SAC's normal learning process -- which is working as intended as seen in the baseline's case -- after the NAS methods have finished at around two thirds of the phase time, the results of the second experiment are a clear indicator that parts of the NAS methods might not be working as intended.

+...
+Entweder NAS Methods are not suitable for the problem or ich habe scheiße gebaut oder palaestrai etc. hat scheiße gebaut, oder erst nützlich ab längerer Laufzeit

+The lower general reward for NEAT in the second experiment is due to a reduced amount of actuators that the agent has control over.
-This network difference is also presumed to be the reason for a (at the moment of writing) unidentifiable and untraceable problem with the "CIGRE + COHDARL"-experiment: an experiment run started finishes right after the first step, whilst the same experiment with other NAS methods run the whole distance as expected.
+This was done to circumvent a problem occurring when using the NEAT agent with all actuators: starting the experiment leads to palaestrAI finishing the simulation right after the first step, whilst the same experiment with other or no NAS methods run the whole distance as expected.
-This problem is still under investigation, but was circumvented by reducing the amount of actuators the agent has control over.
+This problem and its origins are still under investigation, but is presumed to be due to the network structure of the NEAT implementation used.
+Pytorch-NEAT uses a unique feed forward network structure, which, since the implementation uses torch as library, could be implemented into the harl framework.
+However, this network structure is not the same as the network structure used in the SAC implementation of harl and thus it is not possible to continue with a normal training process after NEAT has finished.
 If further work on the NEAT implementation is deemed to be worth the while, a possible starting point could be the change to a network structure similar to the one used in harl's SAC implementation.
 Besides the possible erasure of this and similar problems and the possibility of a subsequent training of the network,